Winifred Brown: King's Cup air race

 On 5 July 1930, the King's Cup air race was staged to start and finish at Hanworth, starting at 7:00 am, following a circular route of 753 mi via Hamble, Whitchurch (Bristol), Birmingham, Hooton Park, Barton Aerodrome, Woodford Aerodrome, Sherburn-in-Elmet, Cramlington (Newcastle), Hedon Aerodrome, Ratcliffe Aerodrome, and back to Hanworth.
 Fixed-time refuelling stops were at Whitchurch, Barton, Cramlington and Hedon.
 She started the handicap race in her Avro Avian biplane accompanied by Adams as a passenger.
 At Whitchurch, she was told that she had passed several competitors, then at Barton she learned from her father that she was in third position.
 As the weather outlook became grim, she had the advantage of having learned to fly in this region.
-She chose to fly over the Woodhead Pass crossing the Pennines mountain range towards Cramlington, where she was received with the news she was then in the lead.
+She chose to fly over the Woodhead Pass crossing the Pennine Hills towards Cramlington, where she was received with the news she was then in the lead.
 She crossed the finishing line at Hanworth in her Avro Avian III G-EBVZ at 6:16 pm, followed ten minutes later by A.S.
 Butler (Chairman of de Havilland Aircraft Co), flying a DH.60M Moth G-AAXG into second place.
 The race had 88 starters, of which 61 achieved completion of the course at Hanworth the same day.
 It was the race with the most participants to date.
 With an average speed of just over 100 mph, Winifred Brown was the first woman to win the King's Cup air race.
 The King's Cup trophy was presented to her by Sir Philip Sassoon.
 Sassoon was a politician, and the Air-Commodore of No. 601 Squadron RAF known as "the millionaires squadron".
 She was also presented with the Siddeley Trophy, as the winner who was also a member of the Lancashire Aero Club, a qualifying light aeroplane club.
 After her victory in one of the most prestigious air races in the United Kingdom, she was welcomed in several official ceremonies and events including a reception in the House of Commons.